-- Q. (20) Residential resort units may be permitted in any residential tract which permits multi-family or cluster villa units provided: - they are not accessed (except for emergency vehicles) through non-transient residential neighborhoods; and - b. they are separated from adjacent non-transient residential uses by a minimum buffer of 50 feet. - c.
-Each residential resort unit shall contain a minimum gross floor area of 600 square feet. - d.
-Setbacks shall be consistent with Condition Q.(1), depending on the specific unit type proposed. - Q. (21) Subject to Planning Director approval, the number of replacement trees may be computed on the basis of the tree canopy of mature replacement trees compared to the canopy of the trees being replaced or other acceptable alternative. - Q. (22) Since the Town Center is proposed to be a mixed use neighborhood, perimeter greenbelt buffering, landscaping, and open space may upon approval by the Planning Director, be established around and for the Town Center as a whole, rather than around individual land uses.

-- Q. (23) A hospital use may not be located within the same parcel, as shown on the General Development Plan, as any industrial use.
-In addition, the hospital use shall maintain a 200 foot separation from any industrial use located within an adjacent parcel. - Q. (24) The minimum lot width for single-family attached, and single-family semi-detached development shall be 35 feet, with corner lots being 45 feet.
-The minimum lot width for zero lot line development shall be 45 feet.
-This revision shall be shown on future site plans. - Q. (25) The minimum lot size for single-family attached, and single-family semi-detached development shall be 3,500 sq. ft., with 4,500 sq. ft. for corner lots.
-The minimum lot size for zero lot line development shall be 4,500 sq.ft.
-These revisions shall be shown on future site plans. - Q.(26) A Public Use Facility meeting the needs of Condition M.(2) may be located in areas where that use is permitted.
-The square footage necessary for this building may be added to the total project square footage, and not counted against approved square footage for other uses. - Q.(27) All lots contiguous to active agricultural operations shall have yards at least '35' greater than required in Q (1).
-If an adjoining agricultural operation is permanently discontinued at the time of submittal of the Final Subdivision Plat, then the requirements of Section 702.6.7 shall no longer apply, and the increased yard may be eliminated from the Final Subdivision Plat. - Q.(28) The applicant shall submit an individual Master Preliminary Site Plan for each phase of the expansion area prior to each submittal of the first Preliminary or Final Site Plan within each phase.
-Each such Master Preliminary Site Plan shall include complete wetland information, preliminary street and lot layouts, and a preliminary landscape plan showing all perimeter, greenbelt and roadway buffers on University Parkway, Lorraine Road, and Masters Avenue. - Q.(29) The applicant shall complete the sidewalks on the west side of Lorraine Road between Miramar and University Parkway, and those on the north side of University Parkway between Boca Grove and Lorraine Road prior to the opening of Elementary School J in August, 2005.
-(Completed) - Q (30) That portion of the development located outside the Future Development Area Boundary may not be connected to the Manatee County Public Utility System without the approval of the Board of County Commissioners in the form of a Utility Service Agreement. - Q (31) Developer shall work with Manatee County Area Transit (MCAT) on identifying a potential transit stop(s) within the Project.
-At such time that MCAT has established a plan for service to the Project and coordinated needed location(s) for a transit stop with Developer, Developer shall accommodate the requisite stop(s) within the Project.
+- Q.(19) Residential resort units may be permitted in any residential tract which permits multifamily or cluster villa units provided: - (a) they are not accessed (except for emergency vehicles) through non-transient residential neighborhoods; and - (b) they are separated from adjacent non-transient residential uses by a minimum buffer of 50 feet. - (c) Each residential resort unit shall contain a minimum gross floor area of 600 square feet. - (d) Setbacks shall be consistent with Condition Q.(1), depending on the specific unit type proposed. - Q.(20) Subject to Building and Development Services Director approval, the number of replacement trees may be computed on the basis of the tree canopy of mature replacement trees compared to the canopy of the trees being replaced or other acceptable alternative. - Q.(21) Since the Town Center is proposed to be a mixed use neighborhood, perimeter greenbelt buffering, landscaping, and open space may upon approval by the Building and Development Services Director, be established around and for the Town Center as a whole, rather than around individual land uses. - Q.(22) A hospital use may not be located within the same parcel, as shown on the General Development Plan, as any industrial use.
+In addition, the hospital use shall maintain a 200 foot separation from any industrial use located within an adjacent parcel. - Q.(23) A Public Use Facility meeting the needs of Condition M.(2) may be located in areas where that use is permitted.
+The square footage necessary for this building may be added to the total project square footage, and not counted against approved square footage for other uses. - Q.(24) All lots contiguous to active agricultural operations shall have yards at least 35' greater than required in Q (1).
+If an adjoining agricultural operation is permanently discontinued at the time of submittal of the Final Subdivision Plat, then the requirements of Section 702.6.7 shall no longer apply, and the increased yard may be eliminated from the Final Subdivision Plat. - Q.(25) The applicant shall submit an individual Master Preliminary Site Plan for each phase of the expansion area prior to each submittal of the first Preliminary or Final Site Plan within each phase.
+Each such Master Preliminary Site Plan shall include complete wetland information, preliminary street and lot layouts, and a preliminary landscape plan showing all perimeter, greenbelt and roadway buffers on University Parkway, Lorraine Road, and Masters Avenue.
+(Completed) - Q.(26) The applicant shall complete the sidewalks on the west side of Lorraine Road between Miramar and University Parkway, and those on the north side of University Parkway between Boca Grove and Lorraine Road prior to the opening of Elementary School J in August, 2005.
+(Completed)